subasraj/flashpost-support/USER-MANUAL.md

 - **All Collections/Variables** - Hamburger menu → "Export All Collections/Variables"
 - Exports include all requests, folders, hierarchy, and environment variables

+### Deleting All Collections

+To remove all collections, folders, requests, and saved examples at once:

+1. Click the hamburger menu in the Collections tab
+2. Select **"Delete All Collections"** (shown in red, only visible when collections exist)
+3. Confirm the first warning: *"This will permanently delete ALL collections..."*
+4. Confirm the second warning: *"Are you sure?"*
+5. All data is permanently removed

 ---

 ## cURL Integration